buildingSMART/IDS-Audit-tool/README.md

         - [x] Multiple values allowed
   - [x] Properties
     - [x] Prepare metadata infrastructure
-    - [x] Prop and PSet names are treated as case sensitive
+    - [x] Prop and PropertySet names are treated as case sensitive
-    - [x] no extensions of standard PSets
+    - [x] no extensions of standard `Psets`
       - [x] properties are limited to the agreed set
     - [x] Includes IFC type inheritance
     - [x] Reserved prefix
-      - [x] No custom PSet can mandate a property starting with "PSet_" this prefix is reserved for the standard
+      - [x] No custom PropertySet can mandate a property starting with "Pset_" this prefix is reserved for the standard
         - [x] SimpleValues
         - [x] Enumerations
     - [x] Property Measures